raoul2000/yii2-workflow/guide/intro-workflow.md

 ## Attaching the behavior

 To be able to manage our Post model inside the workflow, we must take care about following points :
-- *check that our model inherits from* ActiveRecord : the *SimpleWorkflowBehavior* can only be attached to ActiveRecord objects.
+- *check that the Post inherits from* `yii\base\Model` : the *SimpleWorkflowBehavior* can only be attached to Model objects and in fact most of the time it will be attached to `\yii\db\ActiveRecord` Objects.
-- add an attribute that will be used to store the current status of a post.
+- ensure that the Post class include an attribute (or a property) that will be used to store the current status of a post.
 We will use attribute `status` with type VARCHAR(40) for our example, but it can be any attribute.

 Attaching the behavior to our model is a standard Yii2 operation.
 For more information on Yii2 Behaviors please refer the [The Definitive Guide to Yii2.0](http://www.yiiframework.com/doc-2.0/guide-concept-behaviors.html).